MuffinManKen/AutoBar/Readme.txt

  - Toybox (Favourite and All)

 Changes:
+v7.0.0.01:
+ - "Muffin.Potion.Health" category now shows up in the list
+ - Custom macros with an apostrophe in the spell name now show a proper icon
+ - The "Charge" button was broken for a few classes (Rogue, Warrior, and Druid)

 v7.0.0.00:
  - Demon Hunter Support
  - Added Keybinds for Garrison and Sun Song Ranch